OpenVidu/openvidu.io/docs/docs/self-hosting/elastic/aws/admin.md

-# OpenVidu Elastic: AWS Configuration and Administration
+# OpenVidu Elastic: AWS Administration

 !!!warning
     While in **BETA** this section is subject to changes.
 We are working to simplify the configuration and administration of OpenVidu Elastic.